-&lt;sup>40 USA Wants To Deploy Missile Defence Radar On Czech Territory - Foreign Minister.
+&lt;sup>51 USA Wants To Deploy Missile Defence Radar On Czech Territory-Foreign Minister.
 CTV [Czech news agency].
 In: BBC Monitoring European.
 November 29, 2006.

-&lt;sup>41 That Missile Debate of Ours.
+&lt;sup>52 That Missile Debate of Ours.
 Pravo.
 September 9, 2006.
 In: BBC Monitoring European.
 September 12, 2006.
-Any US Missile Base On Czech Territory Subject To Czech Laws - Czech Ministry.
+Any US Missile Base On Czech Territory Subject To Czech Laws-Czech Ministry.
 BBC Monitoring European.
 August 18, 2006.
 State Security Council Okays US Radar.
 Pravo.
 In: BBC European Monitoring.
 January 26, 2006.
 Czech Premier Reminds Opposition Its Cabinet Started Talks On US Radar Base.
 CTK Czech News Agency.
 In: BBC European Monitoring.
 February 1, 2007.

-&lt;sup>42 Missile Shield: Poland's Security Better Served By Supporting Ukraine's Western Ambitions Than By Building Another Maginot Line.
+&lt;sup>53 Missile Shield: Poland's Security Better Served By Supporting Ukraine's Western Ambitions Than By Building Another Maginot Line.
 Polish News Bulletin.
 December 22, 2005.

-and with Russia, both bilaterally and in the framework of the NATO-Russia Council.
-In addition, critics charge that establishing a European GMD base to counter Iranian missiles implies a tacit assumption on the part of the Bush Administration that diplomatic efforts to curb Iran's nuclear and ballistic missile aspirations are doomed to failure, and that Iran's future leaders will be undeterred by the prospect of nuclear annihilation.
+divisions in Europe."
+Bush Administration officials, however, maintained that these arguments were disingenuous, as they had held wide-ranging discussions on GMD with European governments, and with Russia, both bilaterally and in the framework of the NATO-Russia Council.
+In addition, critics charged that establishing a European GMD base to counter Iranian missiles implied a tacit assumption on the part of the Bush Administration that diplomatic efforts to curb Iran's nuclear and ballistic missile aspirations were doomed to failure, and that Iran's future leaders would be undeterred by the prospect of nuclear annihilation.
 Finally, an analyst with the Swedish Transnational Foundation Research Center has argued that the U.S. missile defense system is being built in order to enable the use of a first strike.

 Europeans also have raised questions about the technical feasibility of the program as well as its cost-effectiveness.
-According to a wire service report, "Luxembourg's Foreign Minister Jean Asselborn called the U.S. [missile defense] plan an 'incomprehensible' waste of money...."
+According to a wire service report, "Luxembourg's Foreign Minister Jean Asselborn called the U.S. [missile defense] plan an 'incomprehensible' waste of money.... "

-Other European leaders, however, including those of Denmark and Britain, have indicated that they support the missile defense project as a means to protect Europe from threats from rogue states.
+Other European leaders, however, including the former prime ministers of Denmark and Britain, indicated that they supported the missile defense project as a means to protect Europe from threats from rogue states.
 In addition, some European allies do not appear to be averse to the missile defense concept per se.
-Foreign Minister Steinmeier indicated that Germany and other countries were interested in building a comparable system, but lacked the technological know-how.
+Foreign Minister Steinmeier indicated that Germany and other countries were interested in building a comparable system, but lacked the technological knowhow.

-NATO has also been deliberating strategic missile defenses.
+NATO also has been deliberating strategic missile defenses.
 A feasibility study of such a program called for in the 2002 Prague Summit was completed in 2005.
-In the final communique of their 2006 Riga summit, NATO leaders declared the alliance study had concluded that long-range BMD is "technically feasible within the limitations and assumptions of the study," and called for "continued work on the political and military implications of missile defence for the Alliance including an update on missile threat developments."
-Supporters contend that the U.S. facilities currently under negotiation in Eastern Europe are intended to be a good fit - and therefore not inconsistent with - any future NATO missile defense.
+In the final communiqué of their 2006 Riga summit, NATO leaders stated that the alliance study had concluded that long-range BMD is "technically feasible within the limitations and assumptions of the study," and called for "continued work on the political and military implications of missile defence for the Alliance including an update on missile threat developments."
+Supporters contend that the U.S. facilities intended for placement in Eastern Europe would be a good fit-and therefore not inconsistent with-any future NATO missile defense.
 However, other policymakers have recommended that the establishment of any anti-missile system in Europe should proceed solely under NATO auspices rather than on a bilateral basis with just two NATO partners.
-U.S. officials maintain that "the more NATO is involved in [GMD], the better."
+A Bush Administration official declared that "the more NATO is involved in [GMD], the better."